Learning Markovian Dynamics with Spectral Maps: Spectral Map

 \section{Spectral Map}

-To estimate the timescale separation between effective timescales characteristic of the system, we can model its effective reduced dynamics as a Markov chain using kernel functions.
-Let us start by encoding a notion of local geometry into the representation of CVs.
-To achieve this, we introduce an adaptive Gaussian kernel:
+To estimate the separation between effective timescales characteristic of the system, we model its reduced dynamics as a Markov chain using kernel functions.
+To measure the similarity between CV samples $\bz_k$ and $\bz_l$, we introduce a Gaussian kernel for the reduced representation:

-to describe similarity based on pairwise Euclidean distances $\pnrm{\bz_k-\bz_l}$ between CV samples.
-The Gaussian kernel exhibits a notion of locality by defining a neighborhood around each sample of radius $\varepsilon$~\cite{rohrdanz2011determination}.
+where $\pnrm{\bz_k-\bz_l}$ denotes pairwise Euclidean distances between every pair of CV samples $k,l=1,\dots,N$ and $N$ is the number of samples.
+The Gaussian kernel exhibits a notion of locality by defining a neighborhood around each sample of radius $\varepsilon$~\cite{coifman2005geometric}.

-Free-energy landscapes are often spacially heterogeneous, even for simple systems.
-Thus, the multimodal characteristics of metastable states requires estimating the scale factor $\varepsilon$ adaptively by maintaining a balance between local and global scales.
-Therefore, to improve the ability of spectral map to adjust to metastable states, we calculate sample-dependent scale factors as:
+In our previous proof-of-concept work that proposed spectral map~\cite{rydzewski2023spectral}, $\varepsilon$ was kept constant throughout the learning process.
+However, metastable states often have multimodal characteristics, resulting in spatially heterogeneous free-energy landscapes.
+Therefore, to improve the ability of spectral map to adjust to metastable states, we estimate the sample-dependent scale factors by adaptively balancing local and global scales as:

-where $\eta_i(\bz)$ returns the $i$th neighbor of $\bz$.
-In practice, this neighbor is found as $i=rN$, where the parameter $r$ defines the neighborhood size.
-For small values of $r$, the Gaussian kernel describes a local neighborhood of each sample, but for larger values, it takes into account more global information.
+where each term defines a ball centered at $\bz$ of radius $\eta_r(\bz)>0$.
+For convenience, we define the radius by the fraction of the neighborhood size $r\in[0,1]$, allowing us to decide which scale is more relevant.
+Specifically, the Gaussian kernel describes a local neighborhood around each sample for values $r$ close to 0 (i.e., the nearest neighbors), which correspond to deep and narrow states.
+For values of $r$ around 1 (the farthest neighbors), it considers more global information, corresponding to shallow and wide states.
+Intermediate values of $r$ maintain a balance between spatial scales.
+For additional details about estimating $\varepsilon_{kl}$, see the Supplementary Material (Sec.
+S2).

-As the marginal equilibrium density in the CV space is unknown, we need a density-preserving kernel for data sampled from any underlying probability distribution.
-We employ an anisotropic diffusion kernel as introduced in diffusion map~\cite{nadler2006diffusion}:
+As the marginal equilibrium density in the CV space is often far from uniform for dynamical systems with complex free-energy landscapes, we need a density-preserving kernel for data sampled from any underlying probability distribution.
+For this, we employ an anisotropic diffusion kernel as introduced for diffusion maps~\cite{nadler2006diffusion}:

-where $\varrho(\bz_k)=\sum_l g(\bz_k,\bz_l)$ is a kernel density estimate.
-As uniform sampling density is rarely observed for dynamical systems with complex free-energy landscapes, the anisotropic diffusion kernel can account on the differences in the CV distribution.

-A Markov transition matrix constructed from \req{eq:kernel} allows to model the dynamics by anisotropic diffusion of a Fokker--Planck equation and, thus, to approximate the long-time behavior of the system~\cite{nadler2006diffusion}.
-We build the Markov by row-normalizing $K$: